What's the difference between 'Custom,' 'Made-to-Measure,' and 'Bespoke'?

 Bespoke

 refers to the process of creating a unique, original pattern specific to a client's body structure.
 Unfortunately, the word "bespoke" has lost the impact it once had in the industry; most custom clothiers will claim to deliver a bespoke garment, but nearly all of them use a made-to-measure process.
-We are certified Master Bespoke Clothiers, and each of our clients experience a true bespoke process and product from start to finish.
+We are the only certified Master Bespoke Clothiers in the midwest, and each of our clients experience a true bespoke process and product from start to finish.

 Not only do our clients choose each and every detail, but each garment is hand-cut, hand-sewn, and suits each individual to exact specifications.
 With bespoke clothing, our clients are able to see and (most importantly) feel the difference.